donovan-herion/wordpressmarche-react-search-plugin/README.md

 # React Search Plugin

-This plugin provides an autocompletion that displays keywords in the searchbar.
+This plugin provides an autocompletion that displays keywords in the searchScreen.

 ## Installation